QishengL/QishengL.github.io/_pages/about.md

 ======

 * **Liao, Q.**, Xia, G., & Wang, Z. (2023).
 Calliffusion: Chinese Calligraphy Generation and Style Transfer with Diffusion Modeling.
 14th International Conference on Computational Creativity (ICCC).
+*The Video Proposal of this work is accepted by NeurIPS2023 Creative AI Track.*

 * **Liao, Q.**, Lai, M., & Nakov, P. (2023).
 MarsEclipse at SemEval-2023 Task 3: Multi-lingual and Multi-label Framing Detection with Contrastive Learning.
 Proceedings of the 17th International Workshop on Semantic Evaluation (SemEval)